lemlac/mulem/docs/reference.md

 print("{x}")     -- Prints "1"
 ```

-To capture a mutable variable, write `/` at the end of the function signature.
+To capture a mutable variable, write `\` at the end of the function signature.
 This goes after the return type `: T` *(or after the parameter if inferred)* and before the equals sign `=`.
 List each *mutable* (`mu`) variables that the function uses.
-This helps make it easy to see which functions depend on mutable variables and which ones don't since `/` doesn't appear in type notation or anywhere else to the left of the equals sign `=` in function signatures except for captures.
-You can think of it like division where `1/0` is an error.
-In this case it means that this function depends on these variables or else there will be an error, so the program will take special care to make sure they remain in scope for the functon.
+This helps make it easy to see which functions depend on mutable variables and which ones don't since `\` doesn't appear in type notation or anywhere else to the left of the equals sign `=` in function signatures except for captures.
+You can think of it like `\` for escaping.
+In this case, we are escaping the scope of this function to grab memory outside of it.

 This follows the same practice that `import` and `inherit` where all words in a given context are listed out clearly so that there are no accident name collisions or hidden gotchas.